How to Lay Carpet

 What Safety Equipment Do I Need to Install a New Carpet?

-Below is a list of the safety equipment that you will need to lay a new carpet:
+Below is a list of the safety equipment that you will need when laying a carpet:

 • Safety glasses